-If Wasiat is for the distribution of assets after death, and Hibah is gifting assets away (which admittedly can sometimes be problematic for some assets, because you don’t own them anymore), then Trust is like a contract document – you can set conditions for distributions to your beneficiaries.
+If Wasiat is for the distribution of assets after death, and Hibah is gifting assets away, then Trust is like a contract document – you can set conditions for distributions to your beneficiaries.

 It’s cool because you can add clauses like:

 - ‘to allocate person X money for medical care if you’re in a coma/have permanent disability or cannot make sound judgement’, and

 - ‘to give person Y staggered payments according to agreed schedule after your passing (ie RM2000 per month until the money runs out)’

 - You can use products like Insurance trusts